junsooshin/comp20-jshin/wmfo-program-finder/README.md

 - Worked with Peter Lee, Rachel Marison, and Steven Manwaring.

 - The team discussed the architecture of the program together.
-I was responsible for making a page with information of each show ([showinfo.html](https://github.com/junsooshin/comp20-jshin/blob/master/wmfo-program-finder/frontend/showinfo.html)).
+I was responsible for making a page with information of each show ([showinfo.html](https://github.com/junsooshin/comp20-jshin/blob/master/wmfo-program-finder/frontend/showinfo.html) and parts of [showinfostyle.css](https://github.com/junsooshin/comp20-jshin/blob/master/wmfo-program-finder/frontend/showinfostyle.css)).

 ## Problem Statement: